RiverExplorer/Phoenix/README-Phoenix-Documentation.md

  - dot from https://www.graphviz.org
  - xml2rfc from https://authors.ietf.org/en/author-tools-web-service

+It uses doxygen to built the public and internal API docs.
+(cd Documentation ; make)

  -----------------------------------------------------------------

 For build instructions see libPhoenix/README-libphoenix.md

-This project builds on Linux for Linux, Windows, and Android.
+This project builds on Linux for Linux, Windows (not yet), and Android (not yet).

-You will need the mingw cross compilers to build for windows.
+-You will need the mingw cross compilers to build for windows.
-You will need the Android NDK and tools to build for Android.
+-You will need the Android NDK and tools to build for Android.

 Currently, all platform builds must be done on Linux.